Russian downturn hits Europe's beer makers

 | COPENHAGEN/BRUSSELS

-COPENHAGEN/BRUSSELS Russia's drift towards recession has slashed Carlsberg's (CARLb.CO) sales in the country, while fellow brewer Heineken (HEIN.AS) escaped the worst thanks to its smaller exposure to eastern Europe.
+COPENHAGEN/BRUSSELS Russia's drift toward recession has slashed Carlsberg's (CARLb.CO) sales in the country, while fellow brewer Heineken (HEIN.AS) escaped the worst thanks to its smaller exposure to eastern Europe.

 Carlsberg's dependence on Russia, where its Baltika label is the most popular beer brand by far, makes it a test case for how European companies are coping with the chill in Moscow's relations with the European Union caused by the conflict in Ukraine.